 - Fees: A key feature of Google Pay is it doesn't charge a fee if you withdraw funds to a bank account or use a credit or debit card to fund transactions.

 - Pros: It stacks up very favourably in terms of fees compared with PayPal and other competitors.
-You can make contactless payments over £45 by simply unlocking your phone, which is a particularly attractive feature during the Covid pandemic.
+You can make contactless payments up to £100 by simply unlocking your phone.

-- Cons: It isn't as widely accepted by merchants at the moment as PayPal or Skrill, although it is growing and is now accepted for payments on, for example, the government website gov.uk, as well as most major retailers.
+- Cons: It isn't as widely accepted by merchants at the moment as PayPal, although it is growing and is now accepted for payments on, for example, the government website gov.uk, as well as most major retailers.